tatianegercina/FinTech/01-Lesson-Plans/19-Blockchain-Python/Supplemental/HD_Wallet_Derive_Install_Guide.md

   ![hd-wallet-derive-github](Images/hd-wallet-derive-github.png)

 * Next, open a terminal and execute the following commands.
+If you are using Windows, you will need to open the Git-Bash GUI via `C:\Program Files\Git\bin\bash` directly to enable something called `tty` mode that makes the terminal more compatible with Unix systems.
+Once installed, you may move back to using the usual Git-Bash terminal.

   ```shell
   git clone https://github.com/dan-da/hd-wallet-derive